Daeng Menambun

-Opu Daeng Menambun (1695 – 1763) was one of five brothers of the Bugis Luwu Kingdom of Sulawesi, who once established political dominance over the royals in the Malay Realm.
+Opu Daeng Menambun (1695 – 1763) was the Panembahan of the Mempawah Kingdom.
+He was one of five brothers of the Bugis Luwu Kingdom of Sulawesi, who once established political dominance over the royals in the Malay Realm.

 History

 Daeng Menambun was the second among five Bugis sons of Daeng Rilaka and Opu Tenribong from Luwu, Sulawesi; his four other brothers being Daeng Parani, Daeng Marewah, Daeng Chelak and Daeng Kemasi.

 The arrival of Daeng Menambun to Sukadana, West Kalimantan, Borneo was at the request of Sultan Muhammad Zainuddin (1665–1724), to help reclaim the throne of the Matan Sultanate which was forcibly taken by Pangeran Agung, brother of Sultan Muhammad Zainuddin.
 Daeng Menambun and his brothers, who were in the Johor Sultanate at the time helping quell the upheaval there, immediately left for Matan.
 With the help of the Bugis brothers, the throne of Sultan Muhammad Zainuddin was reclaimed.
 Daeng Menambun was then married to Ratu Kesumba, daughter of Sultan Muhammad Zainuddin.
 Not long after, Opu Daeng Menambun's brothers returned to the Johor Sultanate.

 Internal turmoil occurred again in the Matan Sultanate.
 Sultan Muhammad Zainuddin's children argued over who had the right to inherit the throne of the Matan Sultanate if their father died.
 Sultan Muhammad Zainuddin again asked for help from Daeng Menambun who had returned to the Johor Sultanate.
 Daeng Menambun complied with Sultan Muhammad Zainuddin's request and immediately headed to Matan for the second time, while his four other brothers did not participate because their help was needed for the Johor Sultanate.

 Thanks to Daeng Menambun, disputes in the Matan Sultanate were resolved peacefully.
 Sultan Muhammad Zainuddin bestowed Daeng Menambun with the honorary title of Pangeran Mas Surya Negara.
 Daeng Menambun decided to stay in the Matan Sultanate with his wife, and they had several children together named Putri Candramidi, Gusti Jamiril, Syarif Ahmad, Syarif Abubakar, Syarif Alwi, and Syarif Muhammad.
 Daeng Menambun moved to Mempawah, and in 1740 became the raja with the title Panembahan Mempawah, Panembahan Pangeran Mas Surya Negara (1740–1761).